CodeChica/plus-plus/guides/git.md

 isn't finished yet, so we will need to add a new line to the story for others to enjoy.

-When you first cloned the project it starts on a branch named `main`. `main` is the name of the branch where we can find the latest version of the story.
+When you first clone the project it starts on a branch named `main`. `main` is the name of the branch where we can find the latest version of the story.
 To add a new line to the story we need to create a new branch that will be all yours.